lugobots/lugo4node/Readme.md

 **Lugo4Node** brings some libraries to help you with that:

-### Snapshot reader
+### Snapshot inspector

 _Auto generated doc coming soon_

-The Snapshot reader is quite useful.
+The Snapshot inspector is quite useful.
 Firs to it helps you to extract data from the [Game Snapshot](https://github.com/lugobots/protos/blob/master/doc/docs.md#lugo.GameSnapshot) each game turn.

 ```javascript